ksctl/ksctl/README.md

 It aims to simplify a collection of kubernetes clusters running on different cloud providers.
 It provides a simple and intuitive interface for managing Kubernetes clusters.
 It is designed to be efficient and can perform tasks quickly and without the need for additional tools.
 It is a powerful tool that can be used to perform a wide range of tasks.

 It is already a valuable tool for developers who want to manage Kubernetes clusters using our CLI.
-And Get started with Kubernetes with the woring about the infrastructure and other configurations just run `ksctl create` and your cluster is ready to be used be it a local cluster or a cloud provider managed cluster.
+And Get started with Kubernetes without thinking about the infrastructure & configurations.
+Just run `ksctl create` and your cluster is ready to be used be it a local cluster or a cloud provider managed cluster.
 It makes the developers skip the cluster setup step as well as day 0 work.
 Soon we will work on day 1 operations and so on 🙂

+So It helps you to avoid using Aws, Azure cli and just create and manage the cluster using a single CLI interface

 ### So far what have we achieved?
 * Cluster Operations